NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 ------------------------------------

 ASP's official releases can be fetched with ``conda``.
-The latest such release is version 3.0.0, published on July 27, 2021.
+The latest such release is version 3.1.0, published on May 18, 2022.
 See :numref:`news` for what changed since then.
 The newer functionality is available only with the daily build (:numref:`precompiled_binaries`).